tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 == Changelog ==
+0.6.2 - Updates:
+  * Since I found out how to make GalaxyCahrts use a different set for different travel types, added a Mycelial Network TravelerSystem to GalaxyCharts and updated SporeDrive to 0.5 to reflect this.
 0.6.1 - Fixes:
   * Found out that Defiant's Power system could glitch out if a ship had impulse engines but no warp engines.
 The new Autoload patch "FIX-DefiantsQBautostartPower1dot0.py" aims to resolve that issue.
 0.6 - Updates: